 Why do I see access denied on this server?

-The Access Denied error appears when your Firefox browser uses a different proxy setting or VPN instead of what’s really set on your Windows 10 PC.
+The Access Denied error appears when your browser uses a different proxy setting or VPN instead of what’s really set on your Windows PC.
 This error is most likely caused by some network-related issue in your browser and occurs on Firefox browsers.
-Thus, when a website detected that there is something wrong with your browser cookies or your network, it blocks you which is why you can’t open it.
+Thus, when a website detects something wrong with your browser cookies or your network, it blocks you which is why you can’t open it.

 How can I fix the Access Denied error?